unexh/GUI-based-Restaurant-Recommendation-System/README.md

 python Brasserie-App.py
 ```

-Note: /python must be added to your system's Global path
+Note: __/python__ must be added to your system's Global path

-### Break down into end to end tests

-Explain what these tests test and why
+### Using Brasserie App

+To get a recommendation from the app, user can follow two pathways:

 ```
-Give an example
+1. By Entering Restaurant Details (like city, locality and restaurant name).
+2. By Selecting one of the Top Recommended Restaurant.
 ```

+After filling the details above specified, user will be given its recommendation by searching and generating a
+similarity score index and top five recommendations will be shown.

 ## Built With